simonw/datasette/docs/plugins.rst

 * Customize how database values are rendered in the Datasette interface, for example `datasette-render-binary <https://github.com/simonw/datasette-render-binary>`__ and `datasette-pretty-json <https://github.com/simonw/datasette-pretty-json>`__.
-* Customize how Datasette's authentication and permissions systems work, for example `datasette-auth-tokens <https://github.com/simonw/datasette-auth-tokens>`__ and
+* Customize how Datasette's authentication and permissions systems work, for example `datasette-auth-passwords <https://github.com/simonw/datasette-auth-passwords>`__ and
   `datasette-permissions-sql <https://github.com/simonw/datasette-permissions-sql>`__.

 .. _plugins_installing: